Thursday, 31 May 2018

 Miss Cohn appears to have kept every scrap of documentation from the day she started her business until she left Germany, including correspondence and orders from toy companies.
 Rather unhelpfully for me, it is all in German of course!
 I have been attending German language classes once a week at night school for the last two years and that proved to be useful, but my knowledge of the language was still woefully inadequate!

-As well as all the business documentation, the collection contained Miss Cohn's personal documents, her photo albums, including old family photos of her parents who tragically perished in concentration camps during WWII.
+As well as all the business documentation, the collection contained Miss Cohn's personal documents, her photo albums, including old family photos of her parents.
 She even kept her artwork from her time at college in Berlin, her exercise books from school and her letters to her family and friends.

 Rather puzzlingly, there are comparatively few documents and no exhibits relating to her many years of running the Grecon business in England.